Sault Ste. Marie Michigan

 Kayaking alongside a larger ship

-Watching a vessel pass through The Locks
+Pausing to witness a vessel pass through the Soo Locks

 Explore the sights of Michigan’s first city.